Intermodalics/pickit-docs/docs/documentation/picking/robot-tool-model.rst

 Defining a tool model is not mandatory, but highly recommended for the following reasons:

 - In constrained picking scenarios like bin picking, it's possible to :ref:`prevent collisions <collision-prevention>` between the robot tool and the bin or other objects.
-- When defining :ref:`pick points <pick-points-teach>`, it's helpful to visualize the robot tool with respect to the object to confirm the correct placement of a pick point.
+- When defining :ref:`pick points <pick-points-detail>`, it's helpful to visualize the robot tool with respect to the object to confirm the correct placement of a pick point.

 .. attention::
   Pickit is not aware of the robot Tool Center Point (TCP) definition.